-Following the unexpected destruction of 1917, the Greek state decided to ask the famous French architect to completely re-plan the city center of Thessaloniki.
+Following the unexpected destruction of 1917, the Greek state determined that it would have the famous French architect, Ernest Hébrard, completely re-plan the city center of Thessaloniki.
+Hébrard accepted the offer.

 Hébrard decided to build imposing facades on buildings, something that had been missing from the pre-fire architecture of the city.